systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 Click the `Execute` button in the `Function Details Panel` to attach your new functionality to all the AWS AMI assets.

-Before we add content to the Qualification, let's just check to make sure that it is working at a basic level.
+Before we add content to the Qualification, let's just check to ensure that it is working at a basic level.
 In your Model Window, click the AWS `AMI` asset in the `Asset Panel` and place it on the Canvas.
 Select the newly created `AMI`, and open the `Qualifications Panel` at the bottom of the screen (which replicates the information in the `Diagram Outline Panel` that we've been using) to see that your new Qualification is present:

 ![Model window with AMI](/tutorial-img/06-customizing/model_window_with_ami.png)

 Back in the Customization Window, open the same `Qualifications Panel` at the bottom of the screen, and select your newly created AMI from the Components Menu in the bottom left of the Panel.
-That will allow you to see the impact of your new functionality on this Asset as you update it in real time.
+That will allow you to see the impact of your new functionality on this Asset as you update it in real-time.

 ![Customization window qualification](/tutorial-img/06-customizing/customization_window_qualification.png)